Prescott, Oakland, California: Parks and green space

 Mandela Parkway is a major street and greenway in West Oakland that was created following the collapse of the Nimitz freeway Cypress Street Viaduct on October 17, 1989 during the Loma Prieta earthquake.
 American Steel Studios, Horn Barbecue, and the Cypress Freeway Memorial Park are all located on Mandela Parkway and its southern end goes right into the West Oakland BART Station.

-Raimondi Park (aka “Ernie Raimondi Park”) is West Oakland's largest park 10 acres.
-It includes an Athletic Field located at 18th Street & Wood Street.
+Raimondi Park is West Oakland's largest park, with 10 acres.
+It includes an athletic field located at 18th & Wood Streets.
 Dedicated in 1947, the park was named in honor of Ernie Raimondi (1919–1945), a minor league baseball player and WWII veteran who grew up in Oakland.
 In September 2008, the first of two stages of a $7.2 million refurbishment of the park was completed.
 This included new drainage systems for the playing fields.
+In 2024, the park was renovated to serve as the home field for the Oakland Ballers of the Pioneer League with a capacity of 4,000.

 Transportation and BART station redevelopment

 The West Oakland BART station is located in Prescott, on 7th Street, and is one stop from downtown Oakland and downtown San Francisco.
 All lines except the orange line stop at the station.

 In June 2020, the BART Board of Directors approved a mixed-use housing and commercial development at the West Oakland BART station that will include 762 housing units, 30 percent of which will be designated as affordable, 50,000 square feet of retail space, 300,000 square feet of office space and various amenities such as wider sidewalks and more crosswalks for pedestrians.